 Your body needs quite a bit of time to metabolize THC-O, and it varies depending on how often you use it and how much you use.

-If you’ve taken a single THC-O edible or vaped it a couple of times, it will pass through your system in about 2 weeks.
+If you’ve taken a single THC-O edible, it will pass through your system in about 2 weeks.

 However, if you use THC-O regularly, it may take 30 days or longer for your body to clear it.